 Create a “Greenscape” as a Canvas or Backdrop for the Flowers

-If you have any tooth for design, art or composition, you’ll get this right away.
-Choose dark green drought-tolerant foliage that is thick and full, but also taller than your flowers for sort of canvas to help your flowers pop.
-If you have a darker colored house, you many not need to work on this as much.
+If you have any tooth for design, art, or composition, you’ll get this right away.
+Choose dark green drought-tolerant foliage that is thick and full, but also taller than your flowers for a sort of canvas to help your flowers pop.
+If you have a darker-colored house, you may not need to work on this as much.

 Hot, dry climates with temperatures in the triple digits can wreak havoc on a home’s summer curb appeal.
 You should take some extra steps to make sure everything looks inviting.
 These steps should help get everything up to par and keep things looking good.

 Start by removing and replacing any plants that aren’t doing well.
 When replacing the plants, look for plants that will handle the Summer heat.
 Plants that bloom will cheer things up.
 Trim healthy plants to remove any dead foliage.

 Pay special attention to the sprinklers near plants that are dying.
 Their condition may be a sign that a sprinkler head isn’t working.
 Check the entire sprinkler system to be sure that it’s functioning.
 Set the timers according to water restrictions in your area.